Publications

 ||||

-Single particle inductively coupled plasma mass spectrometry (SP-ICP-MS) has become a well-established technique for the detection, size characterization and quantification of inorganic nanoparticles but its use for the analysis of micro- and nanoparticles composed of carbon has been scarce.
-Here, the analysis of a microplastic suspensions by ICP-MS operated in single particle mode using microsecond dwell times is comprehensively discussed.
+Single particle inductively coupled plasma mass spectrometry (SP-ICP-MS) has become a well-established technique for the detection, size characterization and quantification of inorganic nanoparticles, but its use for the analysis of micro- and nanoparticles composed of carbon has been scarce.
+Here, the analysis of microplastic suspensions by ICP-MS operated in single particle mode using microsecond dwell times is comprehensively discussed.
 The detection of polystyrene microparticles down to 1.2 μm was achieved by monitoring the 13C isotope.
-Plastic microparticles of up to 5 μm were completely volatized and their components atomized, which allowed the detection of microplastics, their quantification using aqueous dissolved carbon standards, and the measurement of the size-distribution of the detected particles.
-Limits of detection of 100 particles per milliliter were achieved for an acquisition time of 5 min.
-The method developed was applied to the screening of microplastics in personal care products and released from food packagings.
+Plastic microparticles of up to 5 μm were completely volatized and their components atomised, which allowed the detection of microplastics, their quantification using aqueous dissolved carbon standards, and the measurement of the size distribution of the detected particles.
+Limits of detection of 100 particles per millilitre were achieved for an acquisition time of 5 min.
+The method developed was applied to the screening of microplastics in personal care products and released from food packaging.
 The chemical identity of the detected microplastics was confirmed by attenuated total reflectance Fourier-transform infrared spectroscopy.

 Latest Posts